Trump campaign releases letter on his injury, treatment after last week's assassination attempt

 The bullet track, he said, “produced a 2 cm wide wound that extended down to the cartilaginous surface of the ear.
 There was initially significant bleeding, followed by marked swelling of the entire upper ear.”

-“Given the broad and blunt nature of the wound itself, no sutures were required,” he wrote.
+“Given the broad and blunt nature of the wound itself, no sutures were required,” Jackson wrote.

 Trump was initially treated by medical staff at Butler Memorial Hospital.
 According to Jackson, doctors “provided a thorough evaluation for additional injuries that included a CT of his head.”

-Note: A previous version of this story mistakenly said Jackson’s emergency certification was valid through the end of 2015.
-It is valid through the end of 2025.